-If there is a reasonable belief that a psychological evaluation or substance abuse assessment is necessary to determine the caregiver's ability to provide services, due to the kinship/relative or prospective resource caregiver's behaviors during the home study process that causes concern for the safety of the child(ren), the agency worker may request approval to obtain the necessary assessments from the home finding supervisor and r Home Finding Program Manager or child placing agency.
+If there is a reasonable belief that a psychological evaluation or substance abuse assessment is necessary to determine the caregiver's ability to provide services, due to the kinship/relative caregivers or prospective resource parent's behaviors during the home study process that causes concern for the safety of the child(ren), the agency worker may request approval to obtain the necessary assessments from the home finding supervisor and r Home Finding Program Manager or child placing agency.
 These requests must include the specific reasons the assessment is believed to be necessary.
-The agency worker will request the kinship/relative or prospective resource caregiver sign a release of information permitting the Department to obtain necessary assessments.
+The agency worker will request the kinship/relative caregiver or prospective resource parent sign a release of information permitting the Department to obtain necessary assessments.
 The request for additional assessments must address the specific concerns or issues that the agency worker has identified.
-If the kinship/relative or prospective resource caregiver has private insurance, it should be utilized to cover the expense of the evaluations or assessments.
+If the kinship/relative or prospective resource parent has private 12 insurance, it should be utilized to cover the expense of the evaluations or assessments.
 If the Department must cover the expenses of the evaluations or assessments, the payment will be made at the Medicaid rate.
 The information gathered from these evaluations or assessments will then be used to determine the emotional well-being of the individual and their ability to care for the child safely.
 An individual's participation in a Medicaid Assisted Treatment (MAT) program for substance use disorder, as defined in W. Va.
 Code 16-5Y-1 et seq., is not considered an illegal use of drugs and is covered under the American's with Disabilities Act (ADA).
 Individuals enrolled in a MAT program which meet this criterion shall not be denied certification based on this alone.
 The individual may require reasonable accommodation.
+See section 14.2 for information regarding reasonable accommodation.

-Financial Status, Employment & Child Care for Kinship/Relative and Resource Caregivers
+Financial Status, Employment & Child Care for Kinship/Relative Caregivers and Resource Parents